 It’s important for each B2B Media Company to differentiate itself from the competition.
 And proper preparation before a sales call can help one showcase its greatest assets and nab more of a brand’s ad dollars.

-Advertising investment is now at an all-time high.
-While 2018’s estimated ad spend grew 6% this year to $221 billion, B2B print ad spend did not.
-Instead, it decreased 9% from the first half of 2017 to the first half of 2018.
-The decline in B2B print spend could be attributed to the fact that there are many other, promising places for brands to invest their advertising dollars in – event sponsorships, native advertising, and online video, just to name a few.
+A recent decline in B2B print ad spend could be attributed to the fact that there are many other, promising places for brands to invest their advertising dollars – event sponsorships, native advertising, and online video, just to name a few.

 This poses a challenge – there is more competition than ever and fewer barriers between you and your competition.